RetroReversing/retroReversing/categories/misc/Magazines.md

 Published by Future in the UK, cre@teOnline was aa magazine dedicated to designing online content such as web sites or flash games.

 There was a preview issue provided free in issue 46 of Computer Arts (July 2000).
-It is unknown when the first issue was published or when the last issue was published but it at least lasted until May 2002, possibly later.
+It is unknown when the first issue was published but it lasted a good 37 issues before closing down in 2003 [^5].
  </div>
 </section>